BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Conclusion

 \section{Conclusion}

-Despite the consensus that speculation is inevitable, we demonstrate in this work that a reasonable alternative is possible.
-With BasicBlocker we propose a novel concept to transport control-flow information from the software to the hardware, enabling practical implementations of non-speculative CPUs.
-For high-performance code this leads to an increased execution speed compared to execution with the traditional concept of branch prediction, while fully eliminating any speculative-execution attacks.
+In this work, we demonstrated a universal countermeasure against control-flow speculation attacks such as Spectre.
+We have chosen a path of conservative security assumptions that completely address a large number of current and upcoming attacks.
+BasicBlocker dispels the widely accepted assumption that control flow speculation is inevitable for performance.

-We showcase our concept by specifying the BBRISC-V ISA, including a concrete implementation of that ISA based on the VexRiscv soft core, accompanied by an optimizing compiler that rests on the LLVM Compiler Framework.
-We stress, however, that BasicBlocker is a general solution that can be applied to other ISAs as well.
+We propose a novel concept to transport control-flow information from the software to the hardware, enabling practical implementations of strictly non-control-flow-speculative processors.
+The performance evaluation clearly shows that BasicBlocker maintains current levels of performance for code with large basic blocks, a characteristic that is common in highly optimized code (i.e. function inlining, loop unrolling).
+For branch-heavy code control-flow speculation is clearly faster, however, this is at the cost of security.

-Our prototype implementation shows that our solution yields performance impacts that are similar to existing proposed countermeasures and moreover erases speculative attacks at their root, while alternative solutions often close only individual side channels.
+In contrast to other work, BasicBlocker allows to remove control-flow speculation, including speculative-fetching, entirely and, hence, tackles speculation-based attacks at the root cause.
+This simplifies the security analysis drastically, is securely backwards compatible, and the resulting code is independent of the underlying microarchitecture.

-We pointed out additional extensions to our concept and reasons to expect that further work will further improve performance.
-Notably, hardware loop counters can be seamlessly integrated into our concept as explained in Appendix \ref{appendix:loopCounter}, and are even more beneficial than in conventional architectures.
+We showcase our concept by specifying the BBRISC-V ISA, including a concrete implementation of that ISA based on VexRiscv and Gem5, accompanied by an optimizing compiler that rests on the LLVM Compiler Framework.
+We emphasize that BasicBlocker is a generic solution that can be applied to other ISAs as well.
+Our prototype implementations show that BasicBlocker is applicable for a variety of processor types and we point to code-optimization strategies, that can further enhance the performance.